Know Your Real State of Charge: 3 Battery Monitors (2026)

 Victron SmartShunt IP65 500A Battery Monitor (IP65-rated enclosure suitable for wet bilge installs, 500A / 50mV shunt, 6.5 to 70 VDC range, 99.6 percent coulomb-counting accuracy, VE.Direct port for Cerbo GX integration, phone-only readout via VictronConnect Bluetooth, no display head, 300A / 1000A / 2000A variants also available, 5-year warranty, ASIN B0BF636VBX)

-What we found: 1,237 Amazon reviews at 4.7 star and 200+ bought per month on the IP65 variant specifically (the IP65 designation is the correct marine spec for any compartment that sees condensation, occasional spray, or proximity to a bilge water level); the standard IP21 SmartShunt has roughly 3,900 reviews (3x more platform adoption) which we note for honesty but do not recommend for marine installs.
-The Footprint Hero hands-on bench test that measured 100 feet of BMV-712 range inside an enclosed battery compartment measured only 30 feet for the SmartShunt in the same compartment, because the SmartShunt's radio is at the shunt buried in the bilge while the BMV's radio is at the panel-mounted display head.
-Victron's own datasheet states that "the proximity of other electrically conducting elements, such as the metal chassis of a vehicle or seawater around the hull if a boat, may reduce the range of the Bluetooth signal to an unacceptable level"; the documented fix is the VE.Direct Bluetooth Smart Dongle (Victron part ASS030536011, ~$50) plus switching off the SmartShunt's internal Bluetooth, which moves the radio to a more accessible mounting location.
+What we found: 1,237 Amazon reviews at 4.7 star and 200+ bought per month on the IP65 variant, the correct marine spec for any compartment that sees condensation, spray, or a nearby bilge water level.
+The standard IP21 SmartShunt carries roughly 3,900 reviews (3x more adoption), which we note but do not recommend for marine installs.
+Footprint Hero measured 100 feet of BMV-712 range inside an enclosed battery compartment but only 30 feet for the SmartShunt, because its radio sits at the shunt in the bilge while the BMV's sits in the panel head.
+Victron's datasheet warns that a metal chassis or seawater around a hull can cut Bluetooth range badly; the fix is the VE.Direct Bluetooth Dongle (ASS030536011, ~$50).

-Bottom line: the SmartShunt IP65 is the right pick for Cerbo GX integrated systems where the BMV head is redundant in the cable chain, or for tightly engineered fiberglass interior installs where the antenna can reach a paired phone at the nav station, or for buyers who prefer the smaller form factor and lower price and accept phone-only readout as the trade-off.
-The BMV-712 is the right pick for any install where "Bluetooth just works at the helm without a $50 dongle" is a hard requirement, which is most coastal-cruiser refits on metal-cored sailboats with the antenna buried in a bilge or under an aluminum-cored bulkhead.
-For a 200 to 400Ah house bank refit with no Cerbo GX planned and a typical nav-station panel, the BMV-712 at ~$200 is still the structurally right answer; this SmartShunt slot is the Cerbo GX or fiberglass-interior specialty pick.
+Bottom line: the SmartShunt IP65 is the right pick for Cerbo GX integrated systems where the BMV head is redundant, for fiberglass interior installs where the antenna can reach a paired phone, or for buyers who prefer the smaller form factor and lower price and accept phone-only readout.
+The BMV-712 is the right pick anywhere Bluetooth at the helm without a $50 dongle is a hard requirement, which is most metal-cored sailboat refits.
+For a 200 to 400Ah refit with no Cerbo GX, the BMV-712 at ~$200 is the answer.

 - + IP65 enclosure rating is the genuine marine differentiator over the standard IP21 SmartShunt; the IP65 variant is what we recommend for any install that sees condensation, occasional spray, or proximity to a bilge water level, which covers most marine electrical compartments below deck